breatheco-de/exercise-collaborative-html-website/README.md

 **If you are a student:**

-Wait on your instructor to advise you how to start the project!
+Wait on your instructor to advise you on how to start the project!

 **If you are an instructor or team leader:**

 This project comes with the necessary files to start working, which can be found in the following github repository: https://github.com/breatheco-de/exercise-collaborative-html-website

-a) Navigate to and fork the repository in Github
+a) Navigate to and fork the repository on Github

 b) Invite your students or team members as collaborators to your forked repository (see the gif manual in it)